 Type of building:

 Apartments 40 yrs.

-Dwellings •
+Dwellings

 (including rental residences) 45 yrs.

-Office buildings
+Office buildings 45 yrs.

 Warehouses

+5

-Depreciation Methods to Use
+E Depreciation Methods to Use

 Corporations may use the straight-line method for any depreciable property.
 Before using other methods, consider the kind of property, its useful life, whether it is new or used, and the date it was acquired.
 Use the following chart as a general guide to determine which method to use: